DeepBlueRobotics/training/docs/section-7/pathweaver.md

 ## Trajectories
 The [`Trajectory`](https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/trajectory/Trajectory.html) class creates a smooth path through a list of states.
 Each state contains information such as the position on the field, time elapsed, velocity, acceleration, pose, and the curvature of the path.
 Once you have built your paths using Pathweaver, you can use the [`fromPathweaverJson()`](https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/trajectory/TrajectoryUtil.html#fromPathweaverJson(java.nio.file.Path)) method from [`TrajectoryUtil`](https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/trajectory/TrajectoryUtil.html) to create a Trajectory from the built path.
 This will be the primary way in which we create our `Trajectory` objects.

 If you want to create a trajectory given a list of points, you can use the [`TrajectoryGenerator`](https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/trajectory/TrajectoryGenerator.html) class.
 There are many ways to generate a trajectory using this option, but I will only highlight the [`generateTrajectory()`](https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/trajectory/TrajectoryGenerator.html#generateTrajectory(java.util.List,edu.wpi.first.wpilibj.trajectory.TrajectoryConfig)) method which uses a list of waypoints and a [`TrajectoryConfig`](https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/trajectory/TrajectoryConfig.html) object.
 For the `TrajectoryConfig`, there are several constraints we can add.
-As an example, lets set the maximum speed, maximum acceleration, kinematics, voltage constraint, and whether or not the paths are inverted.
+As an example, let's set the maximum speed, maximum acceleration, kinematics, voltage constraint, and whether or not the paths are inverted.

 ```
 TrajectoryConfig config = new TrajectoryConfig(maxSpeed, maxAcceleration);